muganga-charles/FLASK/README.md

 # FLASK.
-A web project that allows a user
+A web project that allows a user to create an account